Permanently Treating Facial Paralysis, Bell’s Palsy and Synkinesis with Modified Selective Neurectomy

 - Reduced functional tightness

-Who Are the Ideal Candidates for Selective Neurectomy?
+Who Is the Ideal Candidates for Selective Neurectomy?

-The ideal candidates for selective neurectomy are individuals who are dealing with facial paralysis, synkinesis, or have not fully recovered from Bell’s palsy.
-Additionally patients with Ramsay Hunt Syndrome or those experiencing facial paralysis after acoustic neuroma may be candidates for selective neurectomy.
-Unlike many treatments, selective neurolysis addresses the root cause of why an individual cannot create a natural smile and provides an effective long-term treatment that enhances a patient’s smile capabilities.
+The ideal candidate for selective neurectomy deals with facial paralysis or synkinesis or has not fully recovered from Bell’s palsy.
+Additionally, patients with Ramsay Hunt syndrome or those experiencing facial paralysis due to an acoustic neuroma may be candidates for selective neurectomy.

-How Can Selective Neurectomy Help Facial Paralysis Patients?
+How Does Selective Neurectomy Help Facial Paralysis Patients?

 - Frontal